Loss of Earnings/Diminished Earning Capacity

 - The amount of money you can earn now given your impairments.

-An experienced personal injury lawyer will work with several expert witnesses to prove loss of earning capacity.
+An experienced personal injury lawyer in Gainesville will work with several expert witnesses to prove loss of earning capacity.
 They’ll gather information to assist economists and financial experts in calculating the value of future loss of earning potential.

 Information experts use to calculate future losses for reductions in earning capacity include: